AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/03_DeclsAndTypes/req.rst

-For object declarations, we distinguish cases that might involve dynamic stack or heap allocations as these require run-time library support that some execution environments don't provide.
+For object declarations, we distinguish cases that might involve dynamic stack or heap allocations, since these require run-time library support that might not be provided by some execution environments.